wellbutteredtoast/neon-skies/DEVLOG.md

 The fix worked and it only took like 40 minutes!
 That's a huge relief, now I can finally put some proper work into new systems.

 And the first system of the day is a validator for mods.
 It checks for bad function calls and general shenanigans, the usual things and suspects.
 It'll be worked on and expanded as the game expands as well.
+Now that this mess is concluded and safely contained, I'm finally gonna start working on *items!* I suspect this'll take a little bit to get right, since I now need to create some added subsystems like an inventory, and an inventory manager for merchants, loot chests, and other places where one can gain items.
+Adding a GUI-based inventory is not my top priority, making a functional one is.
+Once I know the functions like `addItem()`, `popItem()`, `queryInventory()`, `checkRemainingSpace()`, etc.. are all functional, then a GUI system will be built on top of everything.

+The amount of files in `content` is growing fairly well, I may do some sorting later to compartmentalize™ the game code for better readability at the end of the day.
+But for now, I plan on just implementing what I need to before the great organization begins.